mojorero/shorturl/Readme.md

 - Gradle for building the project
 - Rest assured to test the API
 - Lombok to generate code

-## About the API specification

-The URL shortener API is defined in the following OpenAPI file:

 ## Sample request to create a short url for the given URL (local environment)